SreehariS-800/SreehariS-800/README.md

 ## ✨ About Me ✨

 -  Passionate newbie programmer with a knack for Python 3.
-- ⚡️ Currently exploring Python 3, Front-end devolopment.
+- ⚡️ Currently exploring Python 3.
 - ☕️ Fueled by Chaya, Coffee and curiosity.

 ## ️ Technical Skills ️